This review examines the offerings that will be found at www.robwaterhouse.com.au.

 Mobile phones with the Rob Waterhouse mobile app, however, are ideal for the routine processes of placing bets, or depositing and withdrawing funds.

-We know punters who rely entirely on their mobiles and it would be hard to argue that smart phones and wagering is not a nearly ideal utilization of the technology and bookie websites.
+We know punters who rely entirely on their mobiles and it would be hard to argue that smart phones and wagering is not a nearly ideal utilisation of the technology and bookie websites.

 Our impression of the Rob Waterhouse app is that it does everything anyone could reasonably ask of it.